-The Asterisk Advanced training is a five-day hands-on course that covers the knowledge and skills an advancing Asterisk administrator should know to be effective at his or her job.
+The Uber Asterisk Class is a five-day hands-on course that covers the knowledge and skills an advanced Asterisk administrator or developer, should know to be effective at their job.
 It is a combination of both lectures and labs designed to give the students both the theory behind the concepts and the hands-on experience to be able to effectively deploy Asterisk-based solutions.
-This course is the successor to the wildly popular Asterisk Bootcamp, which was retired in 2008.

-The Asterisk Advanced training course is designed to prepare Linux/Unix consultants, interconnect vendors, enterprise IT personnel , and ITSP/telco systems administrators to configure, manage and troubleshoot Asterisk-based VoIP systems.
+Uber Asterisk Class is designed to prepare Linux/Unix consultants, interconnect vendors, enterprise IT personnel , and ITSP/telco systems administrators to configure, manage and troubleshoot Asterisk-based VoIP systems.
 Topics covered in the course include:

 - SIP and IAX protocols

 - Connecting Asterisk to a VoIP provider

 - CDRs and CELs